-The NCUA Board, as the liquidating agent of the corporate credit union asset management estates, continues to reach settlements with banks, in connection with their sale of mortgage-backed securities to the failed corporate credit unions.
+The NCUA Board, as the liquidating agent of the corporate credit union asset management estates, continues to reach settlements with financial institutions, in connection with their conduct related to mortgage-backed securities to the failed corporate credit unions.
+Through the end of 2016, NCUA has recovered \$4.3 billion from various financial institutions on behalf of the corporate credit union asset management estates.